ReactTraining/react-workshop/reading/README.md

 - [What is React?](https://reacttraining.com/what-is-react)

-  - What is a Web Application vs a website/
+  - How is a web application different from a website
   - React is Free
   - Who's using React?